 - Palo Alto GlobalProtect VPN (version 2.x and below)(Windows, Select Modes)^

 - F5 VPN ¥ (Split-dns mode only incompatible due to DNS proxy) and Other modes defer to local DNS (unprotected/unencrypted).
 Use in combination with on-network Umbrella protection.

-- VPNs built on top of the Windows Universal Platform.
+- VPNs built on top of the Windows Universal Platform such as the Pulse Secure Windows 10 app above.
 This Microsoft API requires DNS be sent to the local NIC, not 127.0.0.1 and therefore will display an error that it cannot connect.
 Example apps: Pulse Secure app version, SonicWall MobileConnect app.
-Does not Impact Umbrella Roaming Module built into AnyConnect (even if AnyConnect is not used for VPN)
+Does not Impact Umbrella Roaming Module built into AnyConnect (even if AnyConnect is not used for VPN).

 *The Umbrella roaming client is partially incompatible with VPN clients which monitor and force local DNS settings to remain the VPN-set values; for example, SonicWall NETEXTENDER.
 To maintain connectivity over the VPN, the Umbrella roaming client will cease to reset that adapter's DNS settings to the 127.0.0.1 value after repeated overrides.
 Umbrella protection would be maintained over the VPN by the network level protection enabled on the VPN's DNS server (which is strongly recommended to be configured).
 This only applies to VPN clients which forcibly set DNS to their desired values and do not allow the Umbrella roaming client to set 127.0.0.1 into the DNS server settings.
 This may be avoided by using the AnyConnect Umbrella Roaming Security module.

 √ Avaya VPN, in addition to the above, is thought to prevent connectivity to the VPN's LAN once the Umbrella roaming client is enabled.